-As from R version 2.0.0 all the datasets supplied with R are available directly by name.
-However, many packages still use the earlier convention in which data was also used to load datasets into R, for example and this can still be used with the standard packages (as in this example).
+All the datasets supplied with R are available directly by name.
+However, many packages still use the obsolete convention in which data was also used to load datasets into R, for example and this can still be used with the standard packages (as in this example).
 In most cases this will load an R object of the same name.
 However, in a few cases it loads several objects, so see the on-line help for the object to see what to expect.